pramodith/klarity/README.md

 - **Managed Infrastructure**: No need to handle model deployment and scaling
 - **Simple Integration**: RESTful API with comprehensive documentation

-Visit [klaralabs.com](https://klaralabs.com) to learn more about our API services and pricing.
+Visit [klaralabs.com](https://klaralabs.com) to learn more about our platform.

 ## 📊 Analysis Metrics